oleh-papka/Yakov_tg_bot/README.md

 # Yakov_tg_bot

-This is a simple Telegram helper bot designed to simplify daily routines.
+This Telegram helper bot is designed to simplify daily routines, it implements basic functionality of Telegram Bot API.
-Initially, it was a personal project that grew into one of my largest pet projects, which I enjoy maintaining and supporting.

 ### Features:
 - Weather forecast for users city